DecisionToolkit/dsntk-rs/evaluator/README.md

 ## Overview

-FEEL expressions and DMN model evaluator used by other components of [Decision Toolkit](https://github.com/dsntk) project.
+FEEL expressions and DMN model evaluator used by other components of [Decision Toolkit](https://crates.io/crates/dsntk).

 ## License